Sparks of Cooperative Reasoning: LLMs as Strategic Hanabi Agents: Experiment Setup

 \section{Experiment Setup}

 We utilize the Hanabi Learning Environment (HLE) \cite{deepmind2019hanabi} for our game setup.
 For each player (in our case, agent), HLE provides their explicit knowledge, i.e. what each player knows about their own cards; we provide this information in both \basic~and \best~setups (see Game State in Figure ~\ref{fig:Teaser}).
-In only the \best~setup, we also provide the possible colors and ranks for each card, which are updated according to clues received (see Deductive Context in Figure~\ref{fig:Teaser}).
-For instance, if a player holds a card 1: yellow 5, card 2: red 1 and receives a red clue, the possibility list for card 1 will exclude red and card 2 will be marked red.
+In the \best~setup alone, we also provide the possible colors and ranks for each card, which are updated according to clues received (see Deductive Context in Figure~\ref{fig:Teaser}).
+For instance, if a player holds \{card 1: yellow 5, card 2: red 1\} and receives a red clue, the possibility list for card 1 will exclude red, and card 2 will be marked red.
 We visualize this explicit deductive context in Figure~\ref{fig:Teaser}.
 In other words, this deductive context block contains the belief state of each player, which will be updated every turn based on the actions taken by each player.
-In \best~ we feed this context to each agent as a form of game history.
-For \best, we also provide general Hanabi strategies, as well as step-by-step reasoning workflow inspired by Bayesian inference (See Section~\ref{subsec:best_prompt} and Appendix \ref{app:Best_prompt_single}).
+In the \best~setup we feed this deductive context to each agent as a form of game history.
+For \best, we also provide general Hanabi strategies, as well as a step-by-step reasoning workflow inspired by Bayesian inference (See Section~\ref{subsec:best_prompt} and Appendix \ref{app:Best_prompt_single}).
 For details of our LLM evaluation suite, see Appendix \ref{app:llm_agent_suite}.

-We evaluate agents across two, three, four, and five-player team settings.
-To ensure robust evaluation, each agent plays 10 games per setting using different random seeds (same set of seeds across models), totaling 40 games per agent.
-All games are played with each player using the same LLM as a Hanabi playing agent, e.g. four GPT-4.1 agents playing as a four-player team (independent agents without a single centralized orchestrator).
-This setup is what we refer to as ``multi-agent'' throughout this work.
-If a team loses all three life tokens, we record their score at the moment of failure, as is standard in prior benchmarks \cite{yao2024spinbench, chen2024llmarena}.
+We evaluate teams of two, three, four, and five players, where \textbf{each position is occupied by an independent instance of the same LLM, e.g., four GPT-4.1 agents playing as a four-player team, without centralized orchestration.
+This setup is what we refer to as ``multi-agent'' throughout this work.} To ensure statistical reliability, each player configuration is tested over 10 games using a fixed set of random seeds across all models (40 games per model in total).
+In line with standard benchmarks \cite{yao2024spinbench, chen2024llmarena}, teams that exhaust all life tokens receive their score at the moment of failure.
+See Appendix \ref{subsec:eval-details} for exact seeding and implementation details.